 Visit one of the many campus coffee shops.
 Coffee shops are some of the hottest spots on campus and a great place to strike up a conversation with a current student—or to just observe them in their natural habitat.

 Relax on the historic Midway Plaisance!
-Watch UChicago sports teams practicing while imagining the World’s Fair attractions that stood here a hundred years ago.
+Watch UChicago sports teams practicing while imagining the Midway attractions of the historic World's Columbian Exposition in 1893.

 Extending from Chicago’s wonderful lake shore bike and running path into Lake Michigan, Promontory Point is a favorite haunt of UChicago students.
 You’ll find students going for a swim, toasting marshmallows in one of the park’s fire pits, picnicking on the lawn, or simply enjoying one of the city’s best views of the Chicago skyline.